Skip to main content

 In Zsh:

-$ chmod +x check_mail.py
+$ chmod +x checkmail.py

-$ ./check_mail.py
+$ ./checkmail.py

 Or drop the .py and copy the script to $HOME/.local/bin, then:

-$ check_mail
+$ checkmail

 """